ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 });
 ```

-For those unfamiliar with javascript, even though this looks similar to swift (igoring the fact that I've replaced `function` and `with` with `func` and `using`), the way it works is quite different.
+For those unfamiliar with JavaScript, even though this looks similar to swift (igoring the fact that I've replaced `function` and `with` with `func` and `using`), the way it works is quite different.

 There's quite a bit going on here, so if you can bare with me for a bit, I'll show you what I mean.